ArduPilot/ardupilot_wiki/rover/source/docs/rover-failsafes.rst

 - set :ref:`FS_GCS_ENABLE <FS_GCS_ENABLE>` to "1" to enable this failsafe
 - if :ref:`FS_ACTION <FS_ACTION>` is "1", the vehicle will :ref:`RTL <rtl-mode>` to home, if "2" the vehicle will :ref:`Hold <hold-mode>`
-- use the transmitter's mode switch to re-take control of the vehicle in :ref:`Manual <manual-mode>` (or any other mode)
+- you must use the transmitter's mode switch to re-take control of the vehicle in :ref:`Manual <manual-mode>` (or any other mode), or change modes via the GCS iself, if communication is re-established.

 Crash Check
 -----------